Hundreds Of Migrants Moved From hell Of Overcrowded Greek Island - UrduPoint

 The UN High Commissioner for Refugees said that the island of Lesbos was sheltering nearly 11,000 people at the end of August -- four times its capacity.

-In August alone, more than 3,000 people had arrived there, said the agency.
+More than 3,000 people arrived there in August alone, the agency said.

-And last Thursday, 13 boats carrying 540 people, 240 of the children, arrived at the island -- an unprecedented surge in arrivals that has alarmed the relatively new conservative government.
+And last Thursday, 13 boats carrying 540 people, 240 of them children, landed at the island -- an unprecedented surge in arrivals that has alarmed the relatively new conservative government.

+Fahimeh Nourmohammadi told AFP how she, her husband and two sons had fled Iran to escape religious radicals there.

+On Lesbos for the past three weeks, she did not feel safe, she said.
+"A few days ago a young adolescent was stabbed in the camp," she said.

 Migrants at the Moria camp have complained that the hygiene conditions are sub-standard and that there are no tents for the new arrivals.